chan-labsite/SC-Track/readme.md

    └─result_with_track.json
 ```

-The `TrackTree` folder contains the detailed information of each TrackTree built during the tracking process,
+The `TrackTree` folder contains the detailed information of each TrackTree built during the tracking process.
- the `track_visualization.tif` folder contains the visual image information of the tracking(if you close the
+The `track_visualization.tif` folder contains the png images visualising the tracking results, and `track.csv` is a detailed table
-visualization option, this content will not be generated), and `track.csv` is a detailed table of the tracking results.
+of the tracking results.

 For specific information about the track.csv, see https://github.com/chan-labsite/SC-Track/blob/master/notebook/quick-start.ipynb.
 The content of `result_with_track.json` is consistent with the structure of annotation.json, but result_with_track.json
 contains track information and smoothed classification information (if exists).

-Normally, when the visualization results are exported, running our demo data set will take no more than `3` minutes
+SC-Track can run without the corresponding "image.tif" file.
+In this case, SC-Track will output the tracking results without a corresponding
-from start to finish; if the visualization results are not exported, the running time will not exceed `2` minutes.
+`track_visualization.tif` folder containing the labelled cell linages.

 To access our demo dataset, you can visit [here](https://zenodo.org/record/8284987).